feathersjs/feathers/packages/configuration/README.md

 The v0.4.x release of `feathers-configuration` is a breaking version and implementations that were made with earlier versions of the module may be required to make some minor changes.
 Please see the [migrating](#migrating) section for specifics.

-This module is a simple wrapped on [node-config](https://github.com/lorenwest/node-config) that adds a bit of convenience.
+This module is a simple wrapper on [node-config](https://github.com/lorenwest/node-config) that adds a bit of convenience.
 By default this implementation will look in `config/*` for `default.json` which retains convention.
 As per the [config docs](https://github.com/lorenwest/node-config/wiki/Configuration-Files) you can organize *"hierarchical configurations for your app deployments"*.
 See the usage section below for better information how to implement this.

 Please note: future releases will also include the ability to define adapters which will allow you to use external configuration storage like [vault](https://www.vaultproject.io/) or [etcd](https://github.com/coreos/etcd).